autoit-gui-skeleton/autoit-gui-skeleton.github.io/_docs/_i18n/en/_posts/2021-11-21-autoit-syntax-highlighting.md

 ---

-> How to enable syntax highlighting in Jetbrains.
+> How to enable AutoIt syntax highlighting in Jetbrains.

 <!--more-->